dufus2506/MBTA-bus-train-stop-prediction-sign/README.md

 and using a 64x32 RGB LED matrix.  https://www.adafruit.com/category/327 Pick whatever size you like.

-I worked hard to keep the code very small, and with a minimum number of libraries so the limited memory of the M4 would not be a problem.
+I managed to keep the code very small, and with a minimum number of libraries so the limited memory of the M4 would not be a problem.
 And I improved on the code comments a bit to make it easier for you to configure your own sign.